esphome/esphome-docs/cookbook/lvgl.rst

 All the information displayed here could be retrieved to local ``platform: homeassistant`` sensors as desribed in several examples in this Cookbook, however, this time we take a different approach.
 Instead of pulling the data by ESPHome, we'll be pushing it from Home Assistant, to native :doc:`/components/text/lvgl` components.

-The weather condition icons we use from MDI.
+The weather condition icons we use are from MDI.
 We import just the ones corresponding to the weather conditions supported by the Weather integration in Home Assistant.
 For all the other labels you can use any :ref:`font <lvgl-fonts>` of your choice.

 .. code-block:: yaml

+    binary_sensor:
+      - platform: status
+        name: Status sensor

     font:
       - file: "fonts/materialdesignicons-webfont.ttf"